-Best known for her pandanus dyed woven bottles and painted bottle form which has been the predominate motif throughout Djunginy work.
+Djunginy was best known for her pandanus dyed woven bottles and painted bottle form which has been the predominate motif throughout Djunginy’s work.
 The Inspiration for this motif arose while living at Mulgurrum outstation, where several Italian Chianti bottles were amongst community.
 Encouraged to weave these bottles by, then art curator, Djon Mundine of Bula’bula Arts.
-Djuniny bottles were soon found in many public institutions and private collections.
+Djuniny’s bottles were soon acquired by many public institutions and private collections.

-The bottle motif is also in reference to Djunginy Mother Group Marrangu Djinang, where the bottles, shaped like beehives, represent the Honey story in Ramingining, Central Arnhem Land.
+The bottle motif is also in reference to Djunginy’s Mother group the Marrangu Djinang, where the bottles, shaped like beehives, represent the Honey story in Ramingining, Central Arnhem Land.
 In contrast, the woven bottle motif is also representative to the use and misuse of alcohol in all communities remote and urban.

-Djunginy bottle motif is also depicted in painted form, however, the painted bottles were representations of the swampland in Ramingining, with the bottles depicting canoes gliding through the swamp water painted in tradition rarrk design.
+Djunginy’s bottle motif is also depicted in painted form, however, the painted bottles were representations of the swampland in Ramingining, with the bottles referencing bark canoes gliding through the swamp water, and painted in tradition rarrk design.

-Djunginy created one Dupun (Hollow Log) for the 1988 Aboriginal Memorial, an installation of over 200 Dupun commemorating the deaths of indigenous people since white occupation The Aboriginal Memorial.
-The installation was exhibited at the Biennial of Sydney- beneath the Southern Cross.
-Before moving to the National Gallery of Australia as a permanent display
+Djunginy created a single Dupun (Hollow Log) for the 1988 Aboriginal Memorial, an installation of over 200 Dupun commemorating the deaths of indigenous people since white occupation.
+The Aboriginal Memorial installation was initially exhibited at the Biennial of Sydney- Beneath the Southern Cross. – before moving to the National Gallery of Australia in Canberra, where it is on permanent display

-Djunginy has experienced great success both nationally and internationally; with over 30 group exhibitions, and work in numerous public and private collections, Djunginy continues to be a sought after artist.
+Djunginy experienced great success both nationally and internationally.
+With over 30 group exhibitions, and work in numerous public and private collections, Djunginy’s works remain highly collectible